1. Teaching Assignments During the Academic Year

 A variance of the limit of one book per course is automatically granted for:

-Requests for exceptions from the stated policy shall be decided at the department or School of University Studies level and should be based on academic needs and sound financial principles.
+Requests for exceptions from the stated policy shall be decided at the department or General Education level and should be based on academic needs and sound financial principles.
 The bookstore manager will be available for consultation with the department chairperson when necessary.

 In order to protect the financial soundness of Textbook Rental, adoptions will be processed in the following order: first, all requests in compliance with the stated policy, and second, all requests for exceptions to the stated policy in the order in which they were received by Textbook Rental until the limit of budget for new acquisitions is reached.